(This article will explain what you should expect from me, what I expect from clients and all FAQs. It will regularly be updated)

 If you also live in a 0% capital gains environment (like in many Middle Eastern countries), or in a country which doesn’t tax international income or overseas capital gains, that usually means you don’t need to pay tax – but again we aren’t a tax advisory service.

-We don’t do FX trading or Bitcoin.
+We don’t do FX trading or specialize in Bitcoin investments.
 We do, however, have an option with one provider where you can fund your investment with cryptocurrency.

 We don’t advise that gold should be a big part of your portfolio either.